JoaoPicolo/Bootcamp---Data-Engineer/README.md

 # Bootcamp - Data Engineer

-Set of python notebooks developed during the Bootcamp of Data Engineering provided by IGTI.
+Set of python notebooks developed during the Bootcamp of Data Engineering provided by XP Educação.